ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

-Mail developers have been trying for a decade to invent technical methods to allow mailing lists to continue to work without modifying the From: header line, such as the Authenticated Received Chain (ARC) protocol described in [@RFC8617].
-While work continues, none of the methods have become widely used and there is little reason to believe that any future methods will be more successful.
+Mail developers have been trying for a decade to invent technical methods to allow mailing lists to continue to work without modifying the From: header line, with a prominent example being the Authenticated Received Chain (ARC) protocol described in [@RFC8617].
+While work continues, as of this document's publication, none of the methods have become widely used.
+Should such a technical method achieve widespread adoption in the future, this document can be updated to reflect that.

 # IANA Considerations {#iana-considerations}